thisisthedave/tasknotes/docs/features/filtering-and-views.md

 # Filtering and Views

-TaskNotes provides comprehensive filtering capabilities through the FilterBar, available in the Task List, Agenda, Kanban, and Advanced Calendar views.
+TaskNotes provides filtering capabilities through the FilterBar, available in the Task List, Agenda, Kanban, and Advanced Calendar views.
 The FilterBar uses a hierarchical query builder to create complex filter conditions and supports saved views for quick access to common filter configurations.

 ## FilterBar Overview